Overloading and Default Parameters

 Summary

-In this chapter, we learned about two important tools in C++ function interface design.
-Function overloading allows functions with the same name to exhibit different behaviors based on differences in parameter types and numbers.
-The compiler uses a strict set of overload resolution rules to decide which version to ultimately call—exact match takes priority over promotion, promotion takes priority over standard conversion, and when two candidate functions cannot be resolved, the compiler directly reports an ambiguity error.
-Default arguments allow callers to omit trailing parameters that "are almost always the same value," with the rule that defaults must appear contiguously from right to left and be specified only once in the declaration.
-Each has its own area of expertise—overloading handles "different types," while default arguments handle "optional parameters"—but mixing them easily produces ambiguity and requires extra caution.
+In this chapter, we explored two important tools for C++ function interface design.
+Function overloading allows functions with the same name to exhibit different behaviors based on argument types and the number of arguments.
+The compiler determines which version to call through a strict set of overload resolution rules—an exact match takes precedence over a promotion, and a promotion takes precedence over a standard conversion.
+When two candidate functions are equally good, the compiler reports an ambiguity error.
+Default parameters allow callers to omit trailing arguments that are "almost always the same value."
+The rule is that default values must appear contiguously from right to left and are specified only once at the declaration.
+Both tools have their strengths—overloading handles "different types," while default parameters handle "optional arguments"—but combining them can easily lead to ambiguity, so we must be cautious.

-In the next chapter, we will look at inline and constexpr functions—when the overhead of a function call itself becomes a problem, what mechanisms does C++ provide us to eliminate it.
+In the next chapter, we will look at inline and constexpr functions—when the overhead of a function call becomes the problem, what mechanisms does C++ provide to eliminate it?